FAQ

 8. I'm holding my laser in the air and my friend can't see me.
 Why?

-If you were to just hold the laser without aiming while slowly moving it back and forth you will probably not be visible to your target.
+If you were to just hold a Rescue Laser emergency signaling device without aiming while slowly moving it back and forth you will probably not be visible to your target.
 Because lasers are directional lights, the fan of light must cross their line of vision.
 This is accomplished by first aiming at your target and then moving the laser slowly back and forth.
-Every time the fan of light crosses their vision they will see a brilliant red flash.
+Every time the fan of light crosses their vision, they will see a brilliant red flash.

 9. Does it matter which way the laser line is pointed?
 If so, how will I be able to tell?